Berea-College-CSC-226/p01-final-project-p01_tulegenovan_phuyelk/README.md

   before the deadline.

 ```
-    very confident, we are almost done, and we have been progressing greatly.
+    Very confident, we are almost done, and we have been progressing greatly.
 Something we can keep doing to ensure
-    we get this done is keep working on it together, and make progress everytime we do.
+    we get this done is keep working on it together, diving everything into small tasks, and make progress everytime we do.
+While we’ve encountered some
+    challenges, especially with timer and visibility for the fake.png, we’ve been able to solve them through testing
+    and iteration.
+This gives us confidence that we can handle any remaining issues.

 ```

 ---